open-telemetry/opentelemetry-ebpf-profiler/CONTRIBUTING.md

 * It has been open for review for at least one working day.
 This gives people reasonable time to review.
-	* Trivial changes[^2] do not have to wait for one day and may be merged with a single [Maintainer]'s approval.

 * All required GitHub workflows have succeeded.
 * Urgent fix can take exception as long as it has been actively communicated